-With the January 1, 2022, implementation deadline approaching rapidly, health care facilities, providers, and ancillary service entities that support hospital in-patient, out-patient, and emergency operations are scrambling to figure out what the new federal law means for them.
+Health care facilities, providers, and ancillary service entities that support hospital inpatient, outpatient, and emergency operations are scrambling to figure out what the new federal law means for them.
 Epstein Becker Green’s surprise billing team is hard at work to make sense of the Act and design tailored, “operationalized” compliance programs for multiple clients from different disciplines and industries.
-The firm’s experience in this area is at once hardened by years of solving balance and surprising billing issues at the state level and rededicated to deciphering the complex interaction between state law and the new federal law.
+The firm’s experience in this area is strengthened by years of solving balance and surprise billing issues at the state level, and the team is rededicated to deciphering the complex interaction between state law and the new federal law.

 Epstein Becker Green is equipped to assist health care clients in meeting their obligations under the Act and relevant state laws.
 Our services include: